-The CMO, or chief marketing officer, is the head of marketing.
-The leader of an organization and their marketing strategy.
+The CMO, or chief marketing officer, is the executive, C-level head of marketing for an organization.
+They oversee all elements of an organization’s marketing strategy and implementation.

 The role of the CMO has been debated a lot in recent years, especially in regards to what the responsibilities of that role are.

 It is clear that the chief marketing officer is the leading marketer of an organization.

 The parameters of that position have to be clearly defined when a CMO is joining an organization, otherwise, there can be conflict between the CMO and CEO.

 This article defines what a CMO is and outlines the role’s typical responsibilities.

 The Chief Marketing Officer, or CMO, is an executive role that oversees a business’s marketing efforts including brand management, marketing research and communications, and distribution channel management among many others.

 CMOs are on a level with other “C-level” executives and are the highest position in an organization’s marketing department.

 Typical responsibilities of a CMO include marketing strategy, analytics, and management.
 Strategy is the creative process of being a CMO; this is where all the business’s potential is compiled into a marketing strategy that aligns with the organization’s goals.